flow-storm/flow-storm-debugger/Readme.md

 Flow storm debugger is packed with a ton of features, here is a non-comprehensive list in no particular order :

 - Instrument any Clojure and ClojureScript form (single, namespace or entire codebases)
-- A time travel stepper allows you to jump arround your execution
+- A time travel stepper allows you to jump around your execution
 - Execution call tree explorer
 - Functions calls explorer
 - Inspect any values with the value inspector
 - Define any value and take it to your repl
-- Multithreaded execution support
+- Multi-threaded execution support
 - Tap values to the inspector (via `tap>`, `#tap`, and `#tap-stack-trace`)
 - Loop debugging
 - Infinite loop fuse (via `:thread-trace-limit`)